 If downtown areas in your market have taken a beating or multifamily condominium and co-op developments have seen a mass exodus, these may be exactly the areas you need to focus on.
 As frustrated buyers give up on finding homes in the suburbs, they may be looking for opportunities to purchase elsewhere.
+Rents in many areas are as high as some mortgages, making renters a potential source of leads if you educate them in the proper way.
 Also, as vaccines take effect, many areas that have been struggling may be in demand again.

 Upgrade offer presentations

-This is no time to send a messy handwritten offer in random order to a listing agent who is fielding multiple offers.
+If anyone knows how important a good impression is, it’s real estate agents.
 Make sure that your paperwork is attractively presented with the most important information upfront.
 Include the highlights of the offer in the email, and don’t forget to attach all the required supporting documents.
-While buyer letters have gone out of fashion in some areas, they may be a great idea in the current, highly competitive environment.

-The spring market is always an exciting time for real estate agents, and this one promises to be more exciting than most.
+The spring market is always an exciting time for real estate agents.
 Ensure more successful outcomes by being proactive and creating systems and processes to streamline marketing, communication, and operations.
 Don’t put off improvements, training, and new initiatives.
 The better you use this time, the more prepared you’ll be for the challenges and opportunities waiting for you this spring and beyond.